-Safe handling Avoid all personal contact, including inhalation.
+Trecautions for sale handling Safe handling Avoid all personal contact, including inhalation.
 Wear protective clothing when risk of exposure occurs.
-Use in a well-ventilated area.
+Use in a well-ventilited area.
 Prevent concentration in hollows and sumps.
 DO NOT enter confined spaces until atmosphere has been checked.
-DO NOT allow material to contact humans, exposed food or food utensils.
-Avoid contact with incompatible materials.
-When handling, DO NOT eat, drink or smoke.
+DO NOT ealt, orink or smoke.
 Keep containers securely sealed when not in use.
-Avoid physical dramage to containers.
-Avoid physical dramage to containers.
+Avoid physical damage to containers.
+Avays wash hands with scap and water after handling.
 Work clothes should be laundered separately.
 Launder contaminated clothing before re-use.
 Use good occupational work practice.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
 Atmosphere should be regularly checked against established exposure standards to ensure safe working conditions are maintained.
-Crganic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions) Minimise aitborne dust and eliminate all ignition sources.
+Organic powders when finely divided over a range of concentrations regardless of particulate size or shape and suspended in air or some other oxidizing medium may form explosive dust-air mixtures and result in a fire or dust explosion (including secondary explosions) Minimise airborne dust and eliminate all ignition sources.
 Keep away from heat, hot surfaces, sparks, and flame.
 Establish good housekeeping practices.
-Remove dust accumulations on a regular basis by vacuuming or gentle sweeping to avoid creating dust clouds.
-Use continuous suction at points of dust generation to capture and minimise the accumulation of dusts.
-Particular attention should be given to overhead and hidden horizontal surfaces to minimise the accumulating surfaces and remove to a chemical disposal area.
-Vacuums with explosion-proor motors should be used.
-Do not use air hoses for cleaning.
-Minimise dry sw Other information Store in original containers.
+Remove dust accumulations on a regular basis by vacuuming or gente sweeping to avoid creating dust clouds.
+Use continuous suction at points of dust generation to capture and minimise the a Other information Store in original containers.
 Keep containers securely sealed.
 Store in a cool, dry area protected from environmental extremes.
 Store away from incompatible materials and foodstuff containers.
 Protect containers against physical damage and check regularly for leaks.
 Observe manufacturer's storage and handling recommendations contained within this SDS.
 For major quantities: Consider storage in bunded areas - ensure storage areas are isolated from sources of community water (including stormwater, ground water, lakes and streams).
 Ensure that accidental discharge to air or water is the subject of a contingency disaster management plan; this may require consultation with local authorities.